Website of children’s author Paeony Lewis

-With individual classes this takes 40 minutes and includes:
+With individual classes this takes from 40 minutes and includes:

 + Talking about being an author and perseverance.

 + Unraveling the mystery of how a blank sheet of paper leads to the final book.
 I use real examples of original manuscripts, proofs and first illustrations.

-A multi-class version of this session is also available and takes up to 30 minutes (without a Q&A).
+A multi-class or whole school (Yr1+) version of this main session is also available (without Q&A) and takes approx. 30 minutes.
 It’s ideal for halls with screens for PowerPoint and is a good way to start the day.